FACTBOX-The charges in the Ahmaud Arbery case | Law-Order

 FACTBOX-The charges in the Ahmaud Arbery case

-Even if only one person actually shot the teller, all those involved in the crime, even if unarmed, are considered equally guilty.
-It is punished in Georgia by either life in prison with parole or without parole or the death penalty.
+The jury found Travis McMichael, 35; his father Gregory McMichael, 65, and a neighbor, William "Roddie" Bryan, 52, guilty of murder and other charges.
+All three defendants pleaded not guilty to the same nine counts: one count of malice murder, four counts of felony murder, two counts of aggravated assault, one count of false imprisonment and one count of criminal intent to commit a felony.

-Ahmaud Arbery was shot and killed while prosecutors say, the 25-year-old Black man was on a Sunday run in a mostly white neighborhood near coastal Brunswick, Georgia, on Feb.
+Three white men were convicted of murder on Wednesday in the shotgun slaying of Ahmaud Arbery, a 25-year-old Black man who was chased while on a Sunday run in a mostly white neighborhood in Georgia on Feb.
 23, 2020.
-Gregory McMichael, 65; his son Travis McMichael, 35, who shot Arbery with a shotgun; and neighbor William "Roddie" Bryan, 52, have pleaded not guilty to nine charges, including murder.
+The jury found Travis McMichael, 35; his father Gregory McMichael, 65, and a neighbor, William "Roddie" Bryan, 52, guilty of murder and other charges.

 A malice murder conviction carries a sentence of life in prison with the possibility of parole, life imprisonment without the possibility of parole or the death penalty.
 In this case, the prosecution is not seeking the death penalty.
 Felony murder (four counts each)